Quick Summary

 Hiking through Georgia State Park

-Visitors who are into hiking will be happy to hear that this park offers more than 600 miles of breathtaking trails.
+Hikers will be happy to hear that this park offers more than 600 miles of breathtaking trails.
 You may choose between the challenging backcountry trails, take a leisurely stroll down one of the paved trails, or choose one of the historic site trails.

 Based on visitors’ reviews, Amicalola Falls are not to be missed.
 Enjoy the nature surrounding the 729-feet cascading waterfall, the tallest one in the Southeast, while you watch water descend over sandstone layers.